Picture of Gregory M. Anding

 Community Service

-• Board of Directors, Country Club of Louisiana, 2022 to present
+• Board of Directors, Country Club of Louisiana, 2022-Present

-• Secretary, Board of Directors, Country Club of Louisiana, 2023 to present
+• Vice President, Board of Directors, Country Club of Louisiana, 2024-Present

-• Board of Directors, Men's Golf Association, Country Club of Louisiana, 2021 to present
+• Board of Directors, Men’s Golf Association, Country Club of Louisiana, 2021-Present

-• Past Treasurer and Ball Chairman, Capitol Sertoma Hall of Fashion Ball, 2007
+• Treasurer and Ball Chairman, Capitol Sertoma Hall of Fashion Ball, 2007